 A stem and leaf plot is most useful when accompanied by a clear explanation of what the data represents and what patterns or trends are evident in the plot.
 Provide context and interpret the results in a way that is meaningful to the audience.

-• Example: After creating the stem and leaf plot, provide a summary of the key findings.
-For instance, "The stem and leaf plot shows that the test scores are centered around the 70s, with a few students scoring in the 90s and one outlier scoring below 50."
+Example: After creating the stem and leaf plot, provide a summary of the key findings.
+Take this case: "The stem and leaf plot shows that the test scores are centered around the 70s, with a few students scoring in the 90s and one outlier scoring below 50."

 By following these tips and expert advice, you can create and interpret stem and leaf plots effectively, gaining valuable insights into your data and communicating your findings in a clear and meaningful way.